Jyothsnasrinivas/eta-flink/README.md

 **Credits**

-This example is inspired from the [Apache Flink Example](http://10minbasics.com/apache-flink-hello-world-java-example/) .
+This example is inspired from the [Apache Flink Java Example](http://10minbasics.com/apache-flink-hello-world-java-example/) .